Working to re-establish the rail link to Kemble

 It's time we had a connection to the main line railway system again!

-Clearly we can't put back the line to the old station near Tetbury Road - the dual carriageway has occupied that route.
-So we plan to put the new station at Chesterton, next to Spratsgate Lane.
+Clearly we can't put back the line along the old route to end near Tetbury Road - the dual carriageway has occupied that route.
+So the initial plan is to put the new station at Chesterton, next to Spratsgate Lane.
 That way we don't need to cross any of the main roads in the town.

 Chesterton Halt will be equipped with facilities for cyclists, and will have a good bus link to the town centre.